d12frosted/elpa-mirror/gnu/jinx-readme.txt

   `jinx-languages'.
 Invoking `jinx-correct' corrects the misspellings.
 Binding `jinx-correct' to `M-$' chord takes over that chord from Emacs's default assignment to `ispell word'.
 Since Jinx is independent of the Emacs's Ispell package, `M-$' can be re-used.
-The `use-package' definition above shows that.
-The same reassignment using regular keymap is shown below:

   ┌────
   │ (keymap-global-set "<remap> <ispell-word>" #'jinx-correct)